Profile picture of John Boyages AM

 Biography

-Professor John Boyages AM consults at Icon Cancer Centre Wahroonga and Icon Cancer Centre Gosford and can also treat patients at Icon Cancer Centre Revesby.
-Preferring to be called John by his patients, he brings over 35 years’ experience in the diagnosis and treatment of breast cancer.
+Professor John Boyages AM consults at Icon Cancer Centre Wahroonga and can treat patients at Icon Cancer Centre Gosford and Icon Cancer Centre Norwest.
+Preferring to be called John by his patients, he brings over 40 years of experience in the diagnosis and treatment of breast cancer.

-In 1981, John completed his medical training at the University of Sydney and in 1983 commenced his specialist training at Westmead Hospital.
+In 1981, John completed his medical training at the University of Sydney and, in 1983, commenced his specialist training at Westmead Hospital.
 Between 1987 and 1988, he held a prestigious breast cancer fellowship position at the Dana-Farber Cancer Institute at Harvard University.
 He established his radiation oncology career at Sydney’s Westmead Hospital and became the founding director of the Western Breast Screening Unit and the Westmead Breast Cancer Institute.
-In 2011, John was appointed as director of the cancer program at Macquarie University and also established an internationally recognised Australian Lymphoedema Education Research and Treatment (ALERT) program where he remains an honorary consultant.
+In 2011, John was appointed as director of the cancer program at Macquarie University, and he also established an internationally recognised Australian Lymphoedema Education Research and Treatment (ALERT) program, where he remains an honorary consultant.

-John joined Icon Cancer Centre in August 2019 with specialist radiation therapist, Lesley Baker.
-John and Lesley have developed, published and mentored clinicians about Volumetric Arc Radiation Therapy (VMAT) radiation techniques for patients with breast cancer.
-The aim of VMAT is to improve cancer control whilst minimising high doses to normal tissues meaning less side-effects than conventional radiation.
-Together, they help patients develop a personalised solution for their unique needs ensuring patients can choose to continue to work and/or look after their family during this difficult part of their life.
+John joined Icon Cancer Centre in August 2019.
+John has developed, published and mentored clinicians about Volumetric Arc Radiation Therapy (VMAT) radiation techniques for patients with breast cancer.
+VMAT aims to improve cancer control whilst minimising high doses to normal tissues, meaning fewer side effects than conventional radiation.
 Apart from the specifics of breast cancer, together with the Icon team, they ensure the patient has information about nutrition, exercise, prevention and early detection of lymphoedema, body image, sexuality, follow-up care and psychological support.

-John has published over 180 clinical research articles in leading publications investigating breast cancer and lymphoedema.
-He has authored three “Taking Control:” books about breast cancer, male breast cancer and DCIS for patients and is regularly requested to peer review breast cancer and lymphoedema journal articles.
-In addition to his private practice, John is a regular invited speaker at national and international conferences, patient support groups, the McGrath Foundation and Breast Cancer Network Australia.
+John has published over 200 clinical research articles in leading publications investigating breast cancer and lymphoedema.
+He has authored five “Taking Control:” books about breast cancer, male breast cancer, DCIS, Vaccinations after Cancer and Lymphoedema for patients and is regularly requested to peer review breast cancer and lymphoedema journal articles (www.bcpublish.com).
+In addition to his private practice, John is a regularly invited speaker at national and international conferences, including patient support groups.

 Publications